shorebirdtech/handbook/README.md

 * [Onboarding](onboarding.md)
 * [CEO](ceo.md)

 # Contributing

-There are many things missing from this handbook; contributions are welcome.
+There are many things missing; contributions are welcome.
 If you're looking for inspiration, there is good prior art:
 * https://about.gitlab.com/handbook
 * https://posthog.com/handbook